Mathematical visualization: Topology

-Many people have a vivid “mind’s eye,” but a team of British scientists has found that tens of millions of people cannot conjure images.
-The lack of a mental camera is known as aphantasia, and millions more experience extraordinarily strong mental imagery, called hyperphantasia.
+Many people have vivid mental imagination for topology and how topology interacts with the world.
+The inability to render a strong mental image is known as aphantasia, some experience extraordinarily strong mental imagery, called hyperphantasia.
 Researchers are studying how these two conditions arise through changes in the wiring of the brain.

 Visualization played an important role at the beginning of topological knot theory, when polyhedral decompositions were used to compute the homology of covering spaces of knots.
 Extending to 3 dimensions the physically impossible Riemann surfaces used to classify all closed orientable 2-manifolds, Heegaard's 1898 thesis "looked at" similar structures for functions of two complex variables, taking an imaginary 4-dimensional surface in Euclidean 6-space (corresponding to the function f=x^2-y^3) and projecting it stereographically (with multiplicities) onto the 3-sphere.
 In the 1920s Alexander and Briggs used this technique to compute the homology of cyclic branched covers of knots with 8 or fewer crossings, successfully distinguishing them all from each other (and the unknot).
 By 1932 Reidemeister extended this to 9 crossings, relying on linking numbers between branch curves of non-cyclic knot covers.
 The fact that these imaginary objects have no "real" existence does not stand in the way of their usefulness for proving knots distinct.
 It was the key to Perko's 1973 discovery of the duplicate knot type in Little's 1899 table of 10-crossing knots.